jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 McDonald's featured a popular Big Mac [jingle](https://www.youtube.com/watch?v=jSmAibfvCeU) in its commercials in my youth:
 > Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun.

-It’s such a simple campaign that lists the ingredients of a Big Mac yet so memorable.
+It’s such a simple campaign that lists the ingredients of a Big Mac and yet it was so memorable.
 My generation can still sing it.

 McDonald's was known for its consistency.
 A Big Mac is a Big Mac everywhere.
 Consistency was even in their advertising by singing its ingredients.
 It may not be the best burger in the world, but you know what you are getting when you order one.

-But this didn’t work so well for my family.
+This didn’t work so well for my family.
 My father and I were both picky eaters.
 Onions?
 Yuck!
 Pickles?
-Yuck!
+Oof!
 Don’t get me started with the special sauce that McDonald’s won’t even identify.

-When we ate at McDonald's my father would order a plain burger with cheese.
-I’d order one with cheese and ketchup.
-My mother would order what they offered.
+When we ate at McDonald's my father would order a plain cheeseburger.
+I’d order a cheeseburger and ketchup.
+My mother would order something off the standard menu.
 Her order would be ready quickly, and then we waited as customer after customer would order and be served.
-Fast food was no necessarily fast for us.
+Fast food was not necessarily fast for us.

 ## Hold the pickle, hold the lettuce …
 Then Burger King came to town.
 They had a different [jingle](https://www.youtube.com/watch?v=KJXzkUH72cY):